mongodb/docs/source/includes/list-table-events-response-document.rst

    * - ``userId``
      - string
      - The unique identifier for the |service| user who triggered the event.
+If this field is present in the response,
+       |service| does not return the ``apiKeyId`` field.

    * - ``username``
      - string
      - The username for the |service| user who triggered the event.
+       If this field is present in the response,
+       |service| does not return the `publicKey`` field.